Want to know where epidemics are flaring up around the world? Metabiota has the tool for you

 As Susan Matthews writes, “The danger of hospitals broadcasting these outbreaks might be to make people who need immediate medical attention—and who face relatively little risk of infection—fearful to get that help.
 The public benefit for the smaller number of people going in for elective surgery who might have canceled their procedures, meanwhile, is relatively minuscule, if it exists at all.”

-In the same way no one should be making decisions based on the very limited data that Metabiota’s epidemic tracker provides.
+In the same way, no one should be making decisions based on the very limited data that Metabiota’s epidemic tracker provides.

 If a consumer is morbidly curious about all of the outbreaks that are currently being tracked by Metabiota’s new free tool, then they can check it out.
 But for anything more than basic information gathering, the tool is more a symptom of ways in which companies attempt to profit from the overall paranoia around health risks than it is a cure.